cliffano/open-sesame/README.md

 <br/>
 [![npm Badge](https://nodei.co/npm/open-sesame.png)](http://npmjs.org/package/open-sesame)

-open-sesame
+Open Sesame
 -----------

-open-sesame is a CLI tool for adding your public IP address to AWS security group's inbound rules.
+Open Sesame is a CLI tool for adding your public IP address to AWS security group's inbound rules.

-This is handy when you're sitting behind a dynamic IP (e.g. you're using a Wi-Fi dongle) and would like to access an AWS resource.
+This is handy when you're sitting behind a dynamic IP (e.g. you're using a Wi-Fi dongle) and would like to allow access to some AWS resources through a security group.

 Installation
 ------------